hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250514264v2-aapo-enhancing-the-reasoning-capabilities-of-llms-with-advantage-mom.md

 ---
 layout: default
-title: AAPO: Enhancing the Reasoning Capabilities of LLMs with Advantage Momentum
+title: "AAPO: Enhancing the Reasoning Capabilities of LLMs with Advantage Momentum"
 ---

 # AAPO: Enhancing the Reasoning Capabilities of LLMs with Advantage Momentum